person who maintains and develops academic courses and programs; supports teachers

 Voluntary Service Overseas

-a fun activity that brings energy into the classroom and usually precedes a lesson
+a short, fun activity that brings energy into the classroom and usually precedes a lesson

 a language learning theory that stresses the importance of integrating reading, writing, speaking and listening